arunav-bhattacharya/learning-kotlin/README.md

 - A particular lambda-function parameter in `inline` function can be made non-inline by prefixing the parameter with `noinline`.
 - We can use the `noinline` keyword only on function parameters and the function is itself marked as `inline`.
-- The will be no stack call optimization if the function parameter is marked as `noinline`.
+- There will be no stack call optimization if the function parameter is marked as `noinline`.
 - We cannot reference the function parameter with another variable inside an `inline` function.
 If the function parameter is declared as `noinline` then this is possible.